 About Scott JoplinScott Joplin (c.
 1867/68 or November 24, 1868 – April 1, 1917) was an African-American composer and pianist.
-Joplin achieved fame for his ragtime compositions and was dubbed the "King of Ragtime".
+Joplin achieved fame for his ragtime compositions and was dubbed the King of Ragtime.
 During his brief career, he wrote 44 original ragtime pieces, one ragtime ballet, and two operas.
-One of his first, and most popular pieces, the "Maple Leaf Rag", became ragtime's first and most influential hit, and has been recognized as the archetypal rag.Joplin was born into a musical family of railway laborers in Texarkana, Arkansas, and developed his musical knowledge with the help of local teachers.
-Joplin grew up in Texarkana, where he formed a vocal quartet, and taught mandolin and guitar.
+One of his first and most popular pieces, the "Maple Leaf Rag", became ragtime's first and most influential hit, and has been recognized as the archetypal rag.Joplin was born into a musical family of railway laborers in Texarkana, Arkansas, and developed his musical knowledge with the help of local teachers.
+He grew up in Texarkana, Texas, where he formed a vocal quartet and taught mandolin and guitar.